What is About Blank? Should You Remove It?

 - You click a download link that opens in a second window or tab, and the browser gets forced to display a blank page to initiate the download.

-- You mistype a web address, so you get the wrong page causing viruses or malware security problems, or you get an about:blank page if the browser cannot understand what to display.
+- You mistype a web address, so you get the wrong page causing viruses or malware security problems.

 - The browser has no idea what to do based on the information processed.
 Discrepancies in HTML, Java, and other code forms can force the browser to open a blank page because it can’t process anything.

 Many people think that about:blank is a computer virus sneaking its way into their computer, but, generally speaking, it isn’t.
-The about:blank page scenario is usually just a blank webpage displayed when a browser finds itself in a situation where it needs to show an empty page.
+This scenario is usually just a blank webpage displayed when a browser finds itself in a situation where it needs to show an empty page.
 The page does NOT get served to you from an external source, so it is not harmful to your computer.
 However, malware CAN cause a browser to open a blank page.

 Stopping about:blank pages depends on why they get displayed in the first place.
 If you’ve adjusted your browser settings to open blank pages, you need to go back into the browser settings and undo those changes.

 If you get blank pages regularly, you would want to stop malware or viruses first because they can corrupt the browser, and then you can uninstall and reinstall Chrome, Firefox, Safari, or whatever you use.
-Removing malware from your PC can also lead to missing files and settings within the browser, which didn’t get repaired/replaced after the malware was removed.
+Removing malware from your PC can also lead to missing files and settings within the browser which didn’t get repaired/replaced during the malware removal process.

-Aside from the above two scenarios, you should probably leave the about:blank functionality alone.
+Aside from the above two scenarios, you should probably leave the about:blank execution alone.
 Many antivirus and anti-malware programs now use blank pages to prevent dangerous URLs from executing code or tricking you into taking action, or they reroute you to a particular page that warns you.